saafihub/mobile_simple_app/README.md

 # mobile_app_testing_with_appium
-Pytest framework based on Page Object Model using appium+python+allure for app created to work with SimpleLogin app for android and Ios.
-This  automation framework is structured using Page Object Model (POM) and Fixtures.
-It is designed to accommodate multiple types of tests like E2E, Functional, Compatibility, Reliability tests within framework.
-The framework is built with scalability and extensibility in mind to add more test types with enhanced maintainability, reusability and also by separating concerns (e.g., test logic, page objects, and test data), the framework makes it easier to manage and scale as the application grows.
+A **Pytest-based automation framework** built using the **Page Object Model (POM)** with **Appium, Python, and Allure reporting** has been developed to test the **SimpleLogin mobile application for both Android and iOS platforms**.

+The framework is structured around **POM and Pytest fixtures**, enabling clear separation of responsibilities and better test organization.
+It supports multiple categories of testing, including **End-to-End (E2E), Functional, Compatibility, and Reliability testing** within a unified framework.

+Designed with **scalability and extensibility** in mind, the framework allows additional test types to be integrated easily.
+By separating components such as **test logic, page objects, and test data**, it improves **maintainability, reusability, and overall test management**, making it easier to scale as the application evolves.

 **Automated Testing Framework Design**